jimbateson/jamesbateson.co.uk/src/journal/keeping-active-during-lockdown.md

 Over the past year of so I've gotten really into my running and had a fair few events planned.
 Unfortunataly (but rightly so) all but one of these have so far been cancelled.

 However, most of these have offered 'virtual' versions of the events.
-This
+Whereby you post your run of the same distance as the event.
+Post a screenshot of your run and they'll still send you the bling!
+This has been really good to keep motivation up in training for the events.

+Pre-lockdown I had started to do more trail and hill running.
+I was doing this as part